 - To understand, encourage and support the individual needs of each Resident so that they experience daily successes and a sense of purpose.

-In 1996, Ruth Constable, R.N., with the support and encouragement of her husband Jack and their long time colleague and friend, Camille Taylor, brought a dream to life within a home in London.
-They named it Highview.
+In 1996, Ruth Constable, R.N. (with the support and encouragement of her husband Jack and their long-time colleague and friend, Camille Taylor) brought a dream to life with a Home in London and they named it Highview.

-Ruth had spent the previous twenty-eight years serving people in retirement and long-term care homes.

-Ruth understood that people with Alzheimer’s disease could thrive in a home-like setting.
-The original Highview became that setting for eight residents.
-It was a beautiful place to call home – a place full of respect, where all were treated with dignity while having their basic needs and safety concerns addressed.
+Ruth spent the previous twenty-eight years serving people in retirement and long-term care homes.
+She understood that people with early to mid-stage Alzheimer’s disease did not need to be in an institutional care setting – they needed to be in a home-like setting.
+The original Highview became that setting for 8 Residents.
+It was a beautiful place to call home, a place full of respect, where all were treated with dignity while having their basic needs and safety concerns addressed.

-Highview Residences continues to honour and uphold the reason for which it was created: to care for people with Alzheimer’s disease and related dementia – to be their home.
+Highview Residences continues to honour and uphold the reason for which it was created.
+We care for people with Alzheimer’s disease and related dementias in a home-like setting.